nightscout/nightscout.github.io/docs/nightscout/new_user.md

 `mongodb+srv://nightscout:<password>@cluster0.xxxxx.mongodb.net/<dbname>?retryWrites=true&w=majority`

+!!!info "Helper page"
+    Open [this helper page](./stringhelp.html) in another tab and insert the original connection string and both your database password and the name you decided for your database name (not important), then click `Generate` to get the final string (leave the page open).

-- Replace `<password>` with your password as noted previously and `<dbname>` by any text you want, say mycgmic for example.
+- If you want to do it manually: replace `<password>` with your password as noted previously (in the example below `soo5ecret`) and `<dbname>` by any text you want, say `mycgmic` for example.
 The result will be like this:

 `mongodb+srv://nightscout:soo5ecret@cluster0.xxxxx.mongodb.net/mycgmic?retryWrites=true&w=majority`

+!!! note
-Note: there are no < and > characters in the final string, neither for password and database name.
+    There are no < and > characters in the final string, neither for password and database name.

 Keep this string safely aside, it is called your `MONGODB_URI`